BSc (Hons) Software Engineering with Foundation Year

 About your course

 The BSc (Hons) Software Engineering with Foundation Year at Liverpool John Moores University is the ideal course if you are interested in this subject but lack the necessary qualifications to study it at degree level.

 The Foundation Year is ideal if you have the ability to study for a degree but don’t have the qualifications to enter directly onto the Software Engineering honours degree programme.
 Once you pass the Foundation Year you will progress directly onto the first year of the honours degree.

 If you are a full-time UK student, you will qualify for student financial support for the full duration of your course (subject to eligibility criteria).

 About the BSc (Hons) Software Engineering degree

 Software engineers design, implement and maintain all kinds of software ranging from large systems to websites and for all areas of business from banks to small companies.
-To be successful in the software engineering field, you need to be proficient in programming languages such as VB and C# and to be able to apply them to a variety of problems.
+To be successful in the software engineering field, you need to be proficient in programming languages such as java and C# and to be able to apply them to a variety of problems.
 This requires an understanding of specific requirements and designing a viable solution that must be tested and then maintained to ensure that it can adapt to a changing world.
 This degree is designed to enable you to do this and more.